 Sturbridge already has important planning tools in place to document current conditions within the town, identify issues of concern to town residents, and to develop strategies for action.
-In an appendix to this section, a variety of planning tools and programs (both voluntary and regulatory) are identified that are available for preservation planning purposes in the Town of Sturbridge.
+In Appendix 4 a variety of planning tools and programs (both voluntary and regulatory) are identified that are available for preservation planning purposes in the Town of Sturbridge.